The rich consistency of fresh avocado pulp, avocado oil, lots of shea butter and oatmeal create a creamy, skin-nourishing natural soap.

 Limit of 0 per order

-A spa treatment for your entire body!
-The rich consistency of fresh avocado pulp, avocado oil, and lots of shea butter create a rich, creamy, skin-nourishing soap.
+A natural soap that provides a spa treatment for your entire body!
+The rich consistency of fresh organic avocado pulp, avocado oil, and lots of virgin shea butter create a rich, creamy, skin-nourishing soap.

 - Oatmeal soothes sensitive skin and exfoliates with a gentle touch